 We’re only a few weeks into the new year.
 How are your resolutions going?
 If you’re like the many who have decided to get healthy in 2020, there’s a chance you’ve stayed strong in this commitment.
 However, there’s also the chance you’ve fallen off the wagon.
 When this happens, many of us think a drastic cleanse or organic detox is the answer to kickstart this new journey.
 Before you do that though, we want to take a minute and talk about this concept of organic detoxing and if you really need one to get healthy.

 The new year, and a new decade, is upon us.
 If you’re like most, you may have set a few resolutions and goals for this year.
 And more likely than not, at least one of them is to lose weight or get healthier.
 It’s during the first month of the year that many of us choose to follow a fad diet, try a weight loss product promoted on Instagram, or completely change our lifestyles.
 But time and time again, any weight lost this way tends to get re-gained by the second half of the year.
 Are these unrealistic resolutions really working?
 Or do we need to start rethinking weight loss?

-Everyday tips to reduce inflammation.
-Inflammation is a part of the body’s natural defense.
+We’ve talked about inflammation before.
+It is a part of the body’s natural immune response and defense.
 When a cut swells up and turns red, that’s your body starting the process of healing.
-But sometimes, our natural response goes into overdrive.
-This overdrive is caused by a number of factors such as poor diet, obesity, and smoking.
-This can cause a lot of health problems including cardiovascular disease, diabetes, and arthritis.
-However, there are a number of everyday steps you can take to minimize inflammation in the body.
-If you suffer from symptoms such as joint pain, stiffness, and swelling, try these tips!
+But sometimes, our natural response takes it a bit too far and goes into overdrive.
+This prolonged inflammation can cause a lot of health problems including asthma, blindness, cardiovascular disease, diabetes, and arthritis.
+Did you know your diet highly influences the amount of inflammation in the body?
+If you suffer from symptoms such as joint pain, stiffness, and swelling, the inflammation diet might be for you!